BJamesShea/Midterm-Sprint-Java-BS-AS-AF/src/LibraryManagement/docs/DOCUMENTATION.md

 We had a lot of fun developing this, the instructions were clear and concise!

-**Designed for Cohort 11's Semester 3 Java Midterm, by Brandon Shea, Adam Stevenson and Angie Flynn.**
+**Designed for Cohort 11's Semester 3 Java Midterm, by Brandon Shea, Adam Stevenson and Angie Flynn-Smith.**

 ---